maphew/zadam-trilium-wiki/Web-clipper.md

 # Get it

-Extension is available from:

-* [Project release page](https://github.com/zadam/trilium-web-clipper/releases) - for Firefox (.xpi) and for Chromium based browsers (but not Chrome itself)
+Extension is available from the [Project release page](https://github.com/zadam/trilium-web-clipper/releases) - for Firefox (.xpi) and for Chromium based browsers.
+Chromium build will be available on Chrome Web Store, in the mean time you can follow this guide to install it:

-* [Chrome web store](http://blabla) - recommended for Chrome users
+## Install on Chrome

+* Download latest chrome build (.zip) of the web clipper from the [release page](https://github.com/zadam/trilium-web-clipper/releases) and unzip it
+* Open your Google Chrome web browser.
+* Go to chrome://extensions/ and check the box for Developer mode in the top right.
+* Click on “Load unpacked” button, and go to the location of this content of the unpacked extension from above.
+And click on the OK button to install that Chrome extension.

 # Configuration